Column01/MCConsoleAPI/README.md

 MCConsoleAPI is an HTTP API wrapper for Minecraft servers that gives you the power to create automation and tools for minecraft servers without needing to know a specific programming language.
 Make simple HTTP requests to the backend and accomplish any task you want in any language you want!

-## Note
+> [!NOTE]

-This project is a WIP and is not guaranteed to be secure in any way.
+> This project is a WIP and is not guaranteed to be secure in any way.
 Steps have been taken to mitigate some attack vectors, but no application is 100% safe.
 This software is provided AS IS without warranty of any kind.
 Any issues you have, please report them on the [issues](https://github.com/Column01/MCConsoleAPI/issues) page with any relevant information.

 ## Setup and Installation